Merch By Amazon Tools and Resources for Noobsby Michael Essek · Updated: January 5, 2023

 - Copyright Info.
 If you have had a design stolen and need to report it, you can do so via the Amazon Copyright Infringement reports page.
 If you’re confused about copyright and Intellectual Property – and how it relates to T-Shirt design – then check out these 2 blog posts: Copyright and T-Shirts: An Introduction and Parody, Fair Use and Mash-Ups.

 - Other Places To Sell Shirts Online.
 There are more than a few sites that work like Merch – in particular Redbubble and Teepublic.
-For more info on these and how to sell on them, check out this article: Where Can You Sell T-Shirts Online?
-The Ultimate Guide To The Different Types Of Shirt Sites
+For more info on these and how to sell on them, check out this article: The Best Print On Demand Sites for Artists.

 Have I Missed Something?